 He was soon busy painting numerous still-lifes and landscapes traditionally and was introduced to Impressionism and the back then unknown Vincent van Gogh in the late 1890’s by the artist John Peter Russell, whom he visited in Belle-Île, an island at the Bretonic coast.
 This deeply influenced Matisse and his knowledge concerning colors and various painting methods.
 A typical paining of this period depicts the ‘Vase of Sunflowers ‘ from 1898, the year of his wedding with Amélie Noellie Parayre.
-The same year he visited London on the advice of Camille Pissarro to study the works of William Turner.
+The same year he visited London on the advice of Camille Pissaro to study the works of William Turner.

 Crisis and First Success

 Matisse attended evening classes at the Académie Rodin in 1900 and worked under the direction of the sculptor Antoine Bourdelle, initially with little success.
 Due to a lack of income – his wife’s modist business did not generate enough income to make a living and the children often had to be left to their grandparents – he was in a serious financial crisis and took up work as a decorative painter.
 Together with Albert Marquet, Matisse painted garlands and frame jewellery for the equipment of the 1900 World’s Fair, which took place at the Grand Palais in Paris.
 The work was exhausting, so he returned exhausted to Bohain to recover.
 In those days, Matisse was so discouraged that he thought of giving up painting.